ethereum/ethereum-org-website/src/content/developers/tutorials/hello-world-smart-contract-fullstack/index.md

 This code is _very_ similar to the `connectWallet` function we just wrote in the previous step.

-The main difference is that instead of calling the method `eth_requestAccounts`, which opens Metamask for the user to connect their wallet, here we call the method `eth_accounts`, which simply returns an array containing the Metamask addresses currently connected to our dApp.
+The main difference is that instead of calling the method `eth_requestAccounts`, which opens MetaMask for the user to connect their wallet, here we call the method `eth_accounts`, which simply returns an array containing the MetaMask addresses currently connected to our dApp.

 To see this function in action, let's call it in our `useEffect` function of our `HelloWorld.js` component: